exercism/bash/concepts/arrays/introduction.md

    ```

    Note the `${#myarray[@]}` syntax, with the `#` character in front of the array name.
-   This syntax returns the _length_ of the array.
-   And since arrays use zero-based indexing, the last index is one less than the array length.
+   Since arrays use zero-based indexing, the array's last index is one less than the array length.

 2. When the array is sparse, you can use this form